 Persons returning or entering from abroad

-With the Amendment pronouncement (§ 60 (3) sentence 1 LVwG) - State ordinance amending the ordinances for the control of the coronavirus in Schleswig-Holstein (announced on June 24, 2020, effective from June 25, 2020) (in German), the state government has issued binding orders according for incoming and returning travellers.
-This applies to persons that enter Schleswig-Holstein from abroad by land, sea or air and who have stayed in a risk area at any time within 14 days prior to the entry (see list of risk areas can be found on the RKI website (in German)).
+This applies to persons entering and returning to Schleswig-Holstein by land, sea or air and who have stayed in a risk area at any time within 14 days before entering the country (list of risk areas is available on the RKI website).
 The definition of risk areas may change frequently.
-Therefore, it is recommended to visit the RKI website on risk areas before the start of a journey.
+Therefore, it is advisable to consult the RKI website on risk areas before departure.

 Term papers and similar papers that can be done from any location.
 These are examination papers that are usually not postponed.
 Due to the closure of (departmental) libraries, however, the processing of these examination papers is often only possible to a limited extent.
 Extensions of time limits can be granted.
 Please check the websites of the faculties for information on the respective faculty-specific regulations.